 The gas valves open (the count of the safety time begins).
-Check the presence of the flame from the special inspection window, and that the combustion parameters are correct. if necessary, vary the degrees of opening/closing of the air and fuel servomotors.
+Using the appropriate visor check there is a flame and that the combustion parameters are correct.

+If necessary, vary the degrees of opening/closing of the air, fuel and VSD servomotors.